 Medical Editor: John P. Cunha, DO, FACOEP

 Ragwitek (short ragweed pollen allergen extract) contains a pollen allergen extract from short ragweed (Ambrosia artemisiifolia) and is used as immunotherapy to treat short ragweed pollen-induced allergic rhinitis, with or without conjunctivitis, confirmed by positive skin test or in vitro testing for pollen-specific IgE antibodies for short ragweed pollen.
-Common side effects include throat irritation, itching of the mouth or ears, mouth swelling, and a sensation of burning, numbness, tingling, itching, or prickling of the mouth.
+Common side effects of Ragwitek include:

 The dose is one Ragwitek tablet daily.
 Ragwitek may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Ragwitek should only be used if prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.